AustESE-Infrastructure/search/README.md

 *docid* - the project identifier.
 All descendants of this path will have their CORTEX MVD files included in the inde. e.g. english/harpur or italian/capuana/ildrago

 ### /search/find
-Finds some text in the indes
+Finds some text in the index.

 #### Parameters
 *docid* - the project identifier.